Birational equivalence of exponential matrices: Abstract

 \section{Abstract}

-Let $k$ be an algebraically closed field of characteristic $p \geq 0$ and let $\G_a$ denote the additive group of $k$.
-We give one-to-one correspondences between exponentional matrices and various objects, and in particular give a one-to-one correspondence between exponential matrices of size $n$-by-$n$ and $\G_a$-actions on the $(n - 1)$-dimensional projective space.
-We then introduce birational equivalence of exponential matrices and start to classify exponential matrices birationally.
+In this article, we consider birational equivalence of exponential matrices.
 In characteristic zero, we give a birational classification of exponential matrices of size $n$-by-$n$ $(n \geq 2)$, which consists of two types.
-And in positive characteristic, we give birational classifications of exponential matrices of sizes two-by-two and three-by-three.
+And in positive characteristic, we give birational classifications of exponential matrices of sizes two-by-two and three-by-three, respectively.